devflowinc/ruby-sdk/docs/ChunkGroupApi.md

 Delete Group

 Delete Group  This will delete a chunk_group.
-This will not delete the chunks that are in the group.
-We will soon support deleting a chunk_group along with its member chunks.
+If you set delete_chunks to true, it will also delete the chunks within the group.

 ### Examples